flopezag/tutorials.secured-OrionLD/README.md

 export TOKEN={{access_token}}
 ```

-### PEP Proxy - Accessing Orion-LD with an Authorization
+### PEP Proxy - Accessing Orion-LD with an Authorization - Alice user

 The standard `Authorization: Bearer` header can also be used to identity the user, the request from an authorized user
 is permitted and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as